 exinf is for any extended information that the implementation may define.

-This implementation does not use this field. sematr is the attributes for this semaphore.
-The only attributed which can be specified is whether tasks wait in FIFO (TA_TFIFO) or priority (TA_TPRI) order. isement is the initial count of the semaphore. maxsem is the maximum count the semaphore may have.
-It places an upper limit on the value taken by the semaphore.
+This implementation does not use this field.

+sematr is the attributes for this semaphore.
+The only attributed which can be specified is whether tasks wait in FIFO (TA_TFIFO) or priority isement is the initial count of the semaphore.